Kocievians: Lutherans

 The Kociewian lands under the Jagiellonian monarchy proved to be fertile ground for the Reformation in the 16th century.
 Protestant congregations were founded in urban centres including Gniew, Skarszewy, Starogard, and Tczew, alongside rural areas such as Rudno.
-Although the Counter-Reformation would force many Lutheran congregations into make-shift churches, it was not as severe in Kociewie as elsewhere in Royal Prussia.
+Although the Counter-Reformation would force many Lutheran congregations into makeshift churches, it was not as severe in Kociewie as elsewhere in Royal Prussia.
 Following WWII Lutheran congregations in Kociewie were heavily reduced in number and services were disrupted.
 In the town of Tczew public services did not resume until the 1960s.

 Mennonites

 During the 16th century Mennonites began to settle within the lands of the Polish-Lithuanian Commonwealth from Western European provinces particularly the Netherlands.
 A combination of socio-economic factors and persecution in their home countries encouraged the settlement of new villages along the Vistula.
 Mennonites inhabited the area of Kociewie around Świecie, where a prayer house was established in Przechówko, from the mid-1500s.
 In the 18th century a new Mennonite colony was founded in Jeziorki in response to increasing restrictions on the practice of religion in Świecie.
 Following the Partitions the Mennonite population of Kociewie began to decline with the communities in Przechówka and Jeziorki ceasing to exist by the mid-19th century.
 At the end of WWII the majority of remaining Mennonites in Kociewie became refugees, fleeing west to Germany and the Americas.